Noble House Uggla

 House Uggla should not be confused with the House af Ugglas, which is a completely different family.

 Admiral Claes Uggla was promoted to baron in 1676.
-As a coat of arms enhancement, the shield was squared with two cannons in field 1 and 4 and a coronet with two Swedish three-tongued flags in fields 2 and 3, and the weapon was also given a heart shield with an owl in.
+As a coat of arms enhancement, the shield was squared with two cannons in field 1 and 4 and a coronet with two Swedish three-tongued flags in fields 2 and 3, and the coat of arms was also given a heart shield with an owl in.
 On top of the shield a baron coronet was placed.
 Both helmets have the original crest, ie three silver feathers.

 About images used here